thowell/CALIPSO.jl/docs/src/examples.md

 \end{align*}
 ```

-computes controls by solving an optimization problem with horizon $H$ using CALIPSO.
-Auto-tuning is performed to modify the weights in the policy's objective using gradient descent.
+computes controls by solving an optimization problem with horizon $H$ using CALIPSO and applying the first control to the system.
+Auto-tuning is performed to modify the weights in the policy's objective using gradient descent to minimize a metric that aims to minimize the difference between forward rollouts of the actual system and the reference trajectory.

 ### cart-pole
 ```@raw html